 Tips and Tricks for Recipe Success:

-- If you’ve never browned butter before, don’t sweat it, my friend!
-It’s SO darn easy.
+- If you’ve never browned butter before, don’t sweat it!
+It’s so darn easy.
 You’ll need a saute pan, 2 sticks of butter, and a touch of patience – that’s it!
 You’ll start off melting the butter; once the butter has completely melted, you’ll continue to cook the butter, on medium heat (or medium-low if your stove top runs hot), until it’s turned a golden brown and smells slightly nutty.
 Just be sure you stay stove side once the butter has melted; brown butter can turn into burnt butter very fast.

 - You will need to bring your browned butter back to room temperature before incorporating it into the recipe.
 To do this, simply pour the butter into a heatproof bowl and place it in the fridge for about 1 hour.
 You want it solid, but soft enough that when you gently press it with your finger it leaves an indentation.
 Be sure your butter is at the proper temperature before you begin baking.
 If it’s too warm, you’ll cookies will spread all over the pan 🙁